 Other facilities you can reap from this valuable program are:

-- SuperFetch reads the recently used data from RAM instead of hard drive as it keeps the data backup into the primary storage device.
+- SuperFetch reads the recently used data from RAM instead of the hard drive as it keeps the data backup into the primary storage device.

 - It can manage the random apps and allows Operating System to control it that boosts the applications as well as the device performances efficiently.